 BREAK IN TRANSCRIPT

-Mr. PRICE of North Carolina.
-Mr. Speaker, I yield myself such time as I may consume.
+Mr. CARTER.
+Mr. Speaker, I yield myself as much time as I may consume.

 BREAK IN TRANSCRIPT